 We all know kindness when we see it, and we all know the world is a better place when we see it a lot more often.

-Yes, National Random Acts of Kindness Day is behind us (February 17th ).
-And it’s okay if you missed it.
-Because every day we have the chance to keep the kindness ball rolling.
-It might just be the best spent moment of your day.
+Yes, here in Ventura we will celebrate National Random Acts of Kindness Day today (February 17th).
+But it’s okay if you’re reading this after the fact.
+Because any day is a good day to keep the kindness ball rolling — here in Ventura, or wherever you may be.
+And whatever kindness you choose to exhibit, well it might just be the best spent moment of your day.

 As the Dalai Lama once said, “Be kind whenever possible.
 It is always possible.”